luo-anthony/DeveloperGPT/README.md

 $ developergpt --offline cmd [your natural language command request]
 ```

-Use `developergpt --model [mistral-q6,mistral-q4,gpt35,gpt4,zephyr,openchat] cmd` to use a different LLM instead of Google Gemini.
+Use `developergpt --model [model_name] cmd` to use a different LLM instead of Google Gemini.
 ```bash
 # Example: Natural Language to Terminal Commands using the GPT3.5 instead of Gemini
 $ developergpt --model gpt35 cmd [your natural language command request]